 - Day 3 covers the last part of our journey across the central USA, arriving in Chicago early in the evening.

-Even with the journey split into three days, this is still a very long post, so I’ve further split it into sections, starting with some details about the journey and Emeryville Station, which you’ll find after the gallery, followed by:
+Even with the journey split into three days, this is still a very long post, so I’ve further split it into the following sections:

 - Boarding the train